-Now in its 50th year on Cedar Avenue, Theatre in the Round Players has established itself as one of the longest-running businesses in the West Bank, helping support local bars and restaurants, shops, and other theaters in bringing thousands of audience and artists to the home of the oldest theatre in Minneapolis.
+After 50 years on Cedar Avenue, Theatre in the Round Players has established itself as one of the longest-running businesses in the West Bank, helping support local bars and restaurants, shops, and other theatres in bringing thousands of audience and artists to the home of the oldest theatre in Minneapolis.

-TRP moved into the fire-damaged boarded-up Bimbo’s Pizza Parlor and Dance Emporium…
+TRP moved into the fire-damaged boarded-up Bimbo’s Pizza Emporium…

 This was the view across Cedar Avenue from TRP’s new home.
 The site of the Band Box hamburger restaurant is now a parking lot.

 The Scholar adjoined TRP’s building (in later years, Omar’s Oasis and Nostalgia restaurants).
 A 3-alarm fire destroyed the building entirely in 1999.

 TRP as it appeared from the early 1970’s until…

 …and the new look, as of our 68th season!